 Finish

 Before the creation of your package, you'll have an opportunity to review it.
-You should verify the policy number, Line of Business (Package), and the chosen primary line of business.
-This step also provides information that details what is contained in the merge:
+You should verify:

-• Policy transaction
+• Policy transactions

 • Documents